gabriel-adutra/monument/README.md

         rentDueDate: new Date("2023-03-01T00:00:00")
     },
     <!--
     Gabriel: Note: In the example above, April should not be included since it is outside the `windowEndDate` (March).
-    Also, if it were included, the correct rent would be 121 (applying the 10% increase on 110), not 120 as shown.
     -->
     {
         vacancy: false,